 In the circle for USC, Julie Sarratt has handled the most innings with a team-best 3.00 ERA an 11-7 record.
 Audrey Broyles (9-9, 3.81) and Katie Marks (3.43, 8-7) each have thrown over 89 innings this year.

 Two of the nation's worst would-be dodge ball players will take to the field this weekend as Kendra Cullum

 Houston and USC shared three common opponents in Alabama, UCF and Mississippi State.
 UH went 3-2 against the three and USC had a 3-4 record.

-ALL-TIME SERIESHouston is 2-0 all-time against Army, 0-1 against South Carolina and 4-18 against Texas with a 1-1 record in postseason play.
+Houston is 2-0 all-time against Army, 0-1 against South Carolina and 4-18 against Texas with a 1-1 record in postseason play.
 Houston and USC met in 2009 at the Leadoff Classic with Houston falling 1-2.

 Haley Outon, Houston

 Second Team All-Conference

 received 14 bases on balls in 174 at bats while hitting 22 home runs (1 HR per 8 AB).
 This year, pitchers have steered clear of the cleanup hitter, giving out 41 walks to rank the third most in a single season at UH and one shy of the school record (42).
 Outon ranks No. 34 in the NCAA in walks per game (0.77) and is the all-time season leader in UH program in intentional walks with nine this year.
 She has also taken 10 intentional walks this year.

 Outon walked off two wins - with a home run and two-RBI single - against Tulsa April 20 to give the Cougars the series win over TU earlier in the year.

 The current class of Houston Cougar softball members has increased the team's record GPA each semester since they arrived to campus and the incoming freshman class in the fall only added to that.
 Thirteen teammates made school honor roll while the team posted a 3.43 cumulative GPA and a 3.59 semester average.
 Houston was bestowed with the 2012 Conference USA Sport Academic Award for the highest GPA in the conference as 18 members of the team made Commissioner's Honor Roll.